Polymer/polymer/README.md

 * Attached: no longer deferred until first render time.
 Instead when measurement is needed use...
 API TBD.
 * `lazyRegister` option removed and is now “on” by default
 * Experimental: `listeners` and `hostAttributes` are deferred until "afterNextRender", since the majority uses of these should not be initial paint-blocking.
 Please help identify use cases where paint-blocking host attributes/listeners are useful/needed.
-* Requst to early-users: We would really like to remove the `ready` callback, since its use is generally anti-pattern-ish, and it's hard to document when a "one-shot callback that runs after all local dom & observers have flushed" should actually be used, as opposed to running said code in an observer.
-In exploring alacarte, please try to avoid `ready` and help identify use cases where it is useful/needed.
+* Request to early-users: We would really like to remove the `ready` callback, since its use is generally anti-pattern-ish, and it's hard to document when a "one-shot callback that runs after all local dom & observers have flushed" should actually be used, as opposed to running said code in an observer.
+In exploring Polymer 2.0, please try to avoid `ready` and help identify use cases where it is useful/needed.
 * Polymer 2.0 uses ES2015 syntax, and can be run without transpilation in current Chrome, Safari Technology Preview, Firefox, and Edge.
 Transpilation is required to run in IE11 and Safari 9.
 We will be releasing tooling for development and production time to support this need in the future.

 ## Not yet implemented